(844) 786-8229 info@quotacy.com

 At the end of your term, coverage will end and your payments to the insurance company will be complete.
 If you outlive your term life insurance policy, the money you have put in, will stay with the insurance company.

-However, if your coverage is ending soon and you realize you need coverage to continue, you have some options.
-You can renew the term, convert it into a permanent policy, or you can choose to buy a new policy if you’re still insurable.
+However, if your coverage is ending soon and you realize you need coverage to continue, you have some options:

 The success of your application and the amount you will pay in premiums depends on a number of factors.
 These include:

 Don’t let the list above intimidate you.
-Insurance companies need this information to calculate an estimate of your mortality risk, but don’t hesitate to apply because you have a few strikes against you.
-Quotacy works with all types of applicants who may face challenges in finding affordable life insurance.
+Insurance companies need this information to determine your risk level and costs, but don’t hesitate to apply because your record isn’t perfect.

 Note: Life insurance quotes used in this article accurate as of June 22, 2022.
 These are only estimates and your life insurance costs may be higher or lower.